Vamshikrishna201/Java-8-Features/src/v2_Lambda_Expression.md

 - It is predefined Functional interface.
 - It is used check condition and returns true or false value.
 - Predicate interface having only one abstract method that is `boolean test(T t);`
+- Use a Predicate in Java when you need to test a condition on an object and return a boolean result (e.g., filtering or validation logic).

 `Example:-`
 ```java